Mallart History, Family Crest & Coats of Arms

 Early History of the Mallart family

-Another 201 words (14 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Mallart History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mallart research.
+Another 81 words (6 lines of text) covering the years 1430, 1502 and 1488 are included under the topic Early Mallart History in all our PDF Extended History products and printed products wherever possible.

 Mallart Spelling Variations